WhoIsSethDaniel/mason-tool-installer.nvim/README.md

 `:MasonToolsUpdate` - install missing tools and update already installed tools

+`:MasonToolsClean` - remove installed packages that are not listed in `ensure_installed`

 ## Events

 Prior to installing the first package `mason-tool-installer` will emit a user event named